vineelko/patina/README.md

 ## Performing a Release

-Below is the information required to perform a release to the external registry.
+Below is the information required to perform a release that publishes to the registry feed:

 1. Review the current draft release on the github repo: [Releases](https://github.com/OpenDevicePartnership/patina/releases)
    a.
 If something is incorrect, update it in the draft release